-Please note, we do not allow people to cook using barbeques or camping stoves in the car park area (risk of forest fire).
-BBQs can be used in our Forest picnic area or Lakeside picnic area only, but they MUST be on a stand at least 30cm off the ground.
+Please note, we do not allow people to cook using barbecues or camping stoves in the car park area (risk of forest fire).
+Non-disposable barbecues can be used in our Forest picnic area or Lakeside picnic area only, but they MUST be at least 20cm off the ground.
 Disposable barbecues are not permitted.

 Can Moors Valley provide memorial features in memory of a lost loved one?

 Yes, we offer a range of memorial options including benches and sculptures.

 There is no camping allowed at Moors Valley, however there are camping and caravan sites nearby.
 Please contact the local Tourist Information Centres for details.

 If you are visiting the area and would like details of other attractions in the area, we reccomend you take a look through the Visit Dorset website.

 Can I hire the facilities at Moors Valley for a birthday party / private function?

 Yes.
 Please see our private functions page for details about hiring the facilities for a birthday party, wedding reception or anniversary or if you would like to hold a charity event at Moors Valley.

 Please see our corporate visits page for information to help you plan a meeting or team building day at Moors Valley.

 Why are there no bins at Moors Valley?